 Fast forward nearly 20 years and the same boy, Mark, is all grown up and at a funeral.
 The kid who beat him up has died and it just so happens that his grieving girlfriend Connie is the same girl from the schoolyard.
 Except she has no clue who Mark is.
 And she doesn't want to.

-But things change quite quickly when fellow classmate Johnny tells her that Mark (Robert Kazinsky) created an app that is being bought out for £20 million.
+But things change quite quickly when fellow classmate Johnny (Ed Speelers) tells her that Mark (Robert Kazinsky) created an app that is being bought out for £20 million.
 Seeing her chance to cash in, Johnny and Connie come up with a plan.
 Knowing that Mark still likes her, Connie decides to date him.
 The end game is to marry him and take half of the £20 million.